Ergodic-risk Criterion for Stochastically Stabilizing Policy Optimization: Existence of the Ergodic-risk Criteria

 because $\|A_K x\|_M\leq \|x\|_M \leq \lambda_{\max}(M) \|x\|_Q$ and $\|x\|_Q \leq \max\{ 6m_2 + 2m_3, 1 + 2m_4 +4m_3\}$ on $C$.
 Finally, as long as $\pi$ is stabilizing and the noise has finite fourth moment, $b$ is a uniformly bounded constant and $C$ is a compact measurable set because $x \mapsto \|x\|_Q$ is continuous.
 By the first claim, $\mathbf{\Phi}^\pi$ is a Lebesgue-irreducible strongly aperiodic T-chain, and thus $C$ is small set and thus also a petite set.
-Therefore, the geometric drift condition holds, and the claim follows by \Cref{thm:V-uniform-ergodic}.
+Therefore, the geometric drift condition holds, and the claim follows by \cite[Theorem 16.0.1]{meyn_markov_2009}.

-Finally, in the most general case, one can use the construction of ``minimal sub-invariant measures'' \cite[Theorem 10.4.9]{meyn_markov_2009} in order to obtain a computable expression for $\sigma_\pi$.
+Finally, in order to obtain a computable expression for $\sigma_\pi$ in the most general case, one can use the construction of ``minimal sub-invariant measures'' \cite[Theorem 10.4.9]{meyn_markov_2009}.
 For the particular LTI case, we provide the following argument which is very similar to \cite[Section 10.5.4]{meyn_markov_2009}.
 By \Cref{assmp:noise}, \cref{eq:sys-traj} implies that

 i.e. has the same law.
 But, by \Cref{lem:ave-conv}, we observe that as $A_K$ is stable

 for some constant $C_K>0$ where the second inequality follows by \cite[Lemma 6]{talebi_data-driven_2023} and the last one is due to finite moment condition on $W_1$.
 Thus, Fubini-Tonelli's Theorem implies that $\x_\infty$ is absolutely convergent and well-defined with